 grey, brown and red; rocky hills where wild goats leap and swallows fly home to nest ..
 Ch.
 7.

 In the foreword, writer Wendy Orr describes her fascination with a fresco unearthed from the ruins by archaeologists.
 The fresco portrayed girls in ceremonial dress who picked crocus on the mountain.
 Who were they?
-And here is Wendy’s Orr’s lyrical story of who they might have been and what might have happened to them.
+And here is Wendy’s Orr’s lyrical story of who they might have been and what happened to them.

 The house shakes like a dog wet from the sea.
 Ch.
 2

 In an hour of heaving earth, it is not only buildings that crumble.
 The privileges of young Leira’s noble birth turn also to dust.
-Though she has not yet finished the ritual Learning that will take her from girlhood to womanhood, Leira now by necessity grows up fast.
+Though she has not yet finished the ritual Learning that will take her from girlhood to womanhood, Leira by necessity now grows up fast.
 There is no one but her to try and rescue her old nurse and injured mother from the collapsed house.
-She is the one who must obtainfood for her family, even haul water, once slave’s work.
+She is the one who must obtain food for her family, even haul water, once slave’s work.